OldManUmby/DND.SRD.Wiki/README.md

 ---

-© 2015 Wizards.
-All Rights Reserved.
-Dungeons & Dragons® is a trademark[s] of Wizards of the Coast.
-For more information about Wizards of the Coast or any of Wizards' trademarks or other intellectual property, please visit their website at [www.wizards.com](http://www.wizards.com).
+This work includes material taken from the System Reference Document 5.1 (“SRD 5.1”) by Wizards of the Coast LLC and available at https://dnd.wizards.com/resources/systems-reference-document.
+The SRD 5.1 is licensed under the Creative Commons Attribution 4.0 International License available at https://creativecommons.org/licenses/by/4.0/legalcode.

 Website, markdown conversion, and extended formats by [Old Man Umby](http://www.oldmanumby.com).
 By permission, this website utilizes official material and images from the [Wizard's Fan Site Kit](http://dnd.wizards.com/articles/features/fan-site-kit).
 Wizards of the Coast, Dungeons & Dragons, and their logos are trademarks of Wizards of the Coast LLC in the United States and other countries.